Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Concordium provides the following example demo app and repo: (Still waiting)

-The app is a gallery that requires the user to be over 18 years of age to view some content.
+The app is a gallery that requires the user to be over a certain minimum age to view some content.